List of Kentucky supplemental roads and rural secondary highways (600–699): Kentucky Route 634

 Kentucky Route 634 is a 2.808 mi rural secondary state highway in far northern Taylor County and far southern Marion County that runs from Kentucky Route 744 northwest of Spurlington to Kentucky Route 289 southwest of Jessietown.

 Kentucky Route 636

 Kentucky Route 636 is a 9.033 mi rural secondary highway in northeastern Spencer County and southeastern Shelby County.
 The highway begins at KY 248 (Briar Ridge Road) east of Taylorsville Lake.
 KY 636 heads north along Van Buren Road, which crosses Little Beech Creek on its way to Mount Eden, which sits on the Spencer–Shelby county line.
 The highway meets the eastern end of KY 1795 (Mill Road) on the Spencer County side and intersects KY 44 (Mount Eden Road) on the Shelby County side.
 KY 636 continues northeast as Back Creek Road, which crosses and briefly parallels another Little Beech Creek.
 The highway passes through Junte before reaching its northern terminus at KY 395 (Waddy Road) west of Harrisonville.

 Major intersections

+Kentucky Route 637

+Kentucky Route 637 was a state Highway in Shelby County.
+It ran from KY 395 in Waddy southeast to KY 1472.
+The road was given to Shelby County by August 3, 1981, but was restored on April 8, 1987, as KY 2867.